 For families who have trouble meeting their basic needs, we offer emergency food, clothing, and transportation.

 P.A.V.E. the Way

 Project, Assets, Values, and Educations (P.A.V.E.) is an after-school and summer program that helps high schoolers pave the way to higher education.
 Not only do they work to develop leadership skills and explore career options, but they also receive a stipend to help make ends meet throughout the school year.
 Plus, some students may qualify for a CAAGKC college scholarship upon graduation.

 We can help upperclassmen explore colleges and universities in various states over Spring Break, helping them find the best fit.

 Lots of kids go hungry when they’re not in school.
 We can provide a backpack full of kid-friendly, nutritious food to help cover their weekend meals.

 For kids who are in K-5th grade, this summer program keeps young kids motived to continue learning and reading over the long summer.
-Before and after care, and meals are included.
+This program is free and all meals are included.

 We help teens develop the skills they already have inside; encouraging them to make a positive difference in their own lives and in their community.